TheHound/brg-blog/_posts/2023-06-20-data-sync-patterns.md

 - The above code is quite simple but you still probably need some additional logic if you want to support high (think 10,000+ transactions per second with this approach).

 ### Queue first / Eventing
-If you are building an Event Sourcing application everything is first and event before it is written to a database so the original example would look more like
+If you are building an Event Sourcing application everything is first an event before it is written to a database.
+So the original example would look more like:
 ```java
 void createTodoItem(TodoItemSpec spec) {
     validateSpec(spec);